“It’s one thing to lose people you love. It is another to lose yourself. That is a greater loss.” Donna Goddard

 You may find yourself and remain in your marriage.

 You may not.
-Maybe you’ll decide to leave your marriage.
+You may decide to leave your marriage.

 You may even attempt to give this other relationship a real try.